You require to include the following paths to

-And check that these paths are correct – you may have Git installed on a different drive, or under
+And inspect that these paths are right – you may have Git installed on a different drive, or under

 Right-click "Computer" on the Desktop or Start Menu.

 On the very far left, click the "Advanced system settings" link.